Coaching the Coaches

-When I hear sales management gurus (including myself) point out that sales managers are doing poorly coaching, we need to be mindful that a large portion of the blame should be centred on the SLM.
+When I hear sales management gurus point out that sales managers are poor coaches, we must be mindful that much of the blame should be on the SLM.

-To accelerate your sales post-COVID recovery it is essential that your FLMs get coached on their coaching skills
+To accelerate your sales, FLMS must get coached on their coaching skills.

-1. Any coaching training must include the second-line sales managers.
-If you are the training manager, you must insist that the next level of sales management must actively take the training as well.
-Otherwise, your training will be a complete waste of time and money, as I have laid out.
+- Any coaching training must include the second-line sales managers.
+If you are the training manager, you must insist that the next level of sales management must also actively take the training.
+Otherwise, as I have stated, your training will be a complete waste of time and money.

-2. Set the expectation that SLMs are coaching their FLMs.
-There is an expectation that FLMs allocate a minimum number of days in the field coaching.
-I recommend that SLM allocate a minimum of one hour per month to coaching their FLMs on coaching.
+- Set the expectation that SLMs are coaching their FLMs.
+There is an expectation that FLMs allocate a minimum number of days for in-field coaching.
+I recommend that SLMs allocate a minimum of one hour per month to coach their FLMs on coaching.
 This should include discussions on coaching plans and the progress of their salespeople.
 Discussions should also focus on coaching their top and bottom performers.

-3. Appoint/hire an external sales coach to work with both the first- and second-line sales managers to ensure that they can effectively implement the coaching training.
-Given the positive impact of coaching on performance and engagement, investing in external coaching for your FLMs and SLMs to ensure they are effectively coaching and developing their people is an innovative approach to answer the question, “who is coaching the coaches on coaching?
+- Appoint/hire an external sales coach to work with the first- and second-line sales managers to ensure they can implement the coaching training effectively.
+Given the positive impact of coaching on performance and engagement, investing in external coaching for your FLMs and SLMs to ensure they are effectively coaching and developing their people is an innovative approach to answer the question, “who is coaching the coaches on coaching?”

 An important part of creating a coaching culture is that front-line sales managers must be coached to become highly effective coaches.